Art Education curriculum includes preparation in areas of studio production, art history, art criticism

-Facilities Art Education has 1,296 square feet studio space open 24 hours a day.
-Individual studio spaces for students with an emphasis in the art education area are available when they register for upper-level studio courses.
+Art Education has 1,296 square feet of studio space open 24 hours a day.
+Individual studio spaces for students with an emphasis in art education are available when they register for upper-level studio courses.

 ART 341 Fundamentals of Elementary School Art (3).
 Survey of the profession of art education at the elementary school level.
 Provides students with a combination of clinical and field experiences.
-Laboratory and lecture experiences in elementary school art materials and teaching methods including philosophies and objectives in contemporary use and observations.
-This course is designed for the art major, the classroom teacher, and the administrator.
-Prerequisite: EDU 103.
+Included laboratory and lecture experiences in elementary school art materials and teaching methods.
+This course is designed for the art major pursuing teacher certification in ART p-12.
 Six hours per week.
-Cannot be used as a general education credit.
+Prerequisite: EDU 103 or permission of the instructor.

 ART 343 Art Materials and Techniques for the Classroom Teacher (3).
-A studio course designed to provide prospective teachers with the necessary art-making skills in a variety of media and techniques.
-Class sessions will include demonstrations and experimentation leading to decision-making, manipulation of materials and techniques, and critical assessment of finished work.
+A studio art education course emphasizing visual learning in all curricular areas of the elementary classroom.
+This course provides prospective elementary classroom teachers, early childhood educators, and special education teachers with the necessary art making skills in a variety of media and techniques.
+Class sessions include demonstration, experimentation, and manipulation of materials and techniques leading to reflective decision-making as well as critical assessment of finished work.
 Six hours per week.
-Not for art majors.
-ART 343 does not apply to studio minor.
+Prerequisite: EDU 103 or 104.

 ART 488/489 Cooperative Education/Internship (1-3).
 A meaningful, planned, and evaluated work experience related to the career and educational objectives of the student for which he/she may receive academic credit and possible financial remuneration.
 May be repeated for a maximum of six hours from any 488/489 courses.
 Graded pass/fail.
 Prerequisite: Permission of chair.